The Thomas R. Kepple, Jr. International Opportunities Endowment

-A student who is deemed to have moderate need is eligible to receive $500.
+A student who is deemed to have moderate need is eligible to receive up to $500.

-A student who is deemed to have high need is eligible to receive $1,000.
+A student who is deemed to have high to very high need is eligible to receive $1,500.

 A student who is deemed to have moderate to high financial need is eligible to receive up to $500.

-A student may apply and receive grants for two different programs with the total amount not to exceed $1,000.
+- A student may apply and receive grants for multiple programs abroad with the total amount not to exceed $1,500.